Injuries can happen anywhere and in any manner, even in the workplace. Workers in California…

 Asbestos is a surprisingly common material and traces of it can be found in the commodities we use every day.
 When a product with asbestos is used or distributed, the tiny fragments of the toxin are released into the air.
 Then these particles are inhaled they may stick to the inner lining of your lungs.
 If you inhale asbestos for a long period of time, you might start developing symptoms of lung disease.
 Long-term asbestos exposure may cause a lot of pain and suffering as it causes the lungs to inflame.

-It is illegal for employers to conceal information about any potential dangers faced at the workplace.
+It is illegal for employers to conceal information about any potential dangers faced in the workplace.
 It is also the employer’s responsibility to provide suitable safety gear in order to protect the workers’ health.
 Employers are required by law to provide safety hazard labels for dangerous areas.
 If you, or someone you know, was exposed to toxic material in the past and now suffers from an illness, it might be best for you to hire an attorney to help you consider all your options.

 Tags: Workers' Compensation